 The MIT EHS Office considers nanoparticles that have the potential for release into the air to be handled as particularly hazardous substance because their toxicity is, for the most part, unknown and early studies have been suggestive of toxic effects.
-In the future, many types of nanoparticles may turn out to be of limited toxicity but precaution should be used until more is known.
+In the future, many types of nanoparticles may turn out to be of limited toxicity, but precaution should be used until more is known.
 Work with nanoparticles that may release particles should be conducted in enclosures, glove boxes, fume hoods, and other vented enclosures.
 All work should be done with gloves, at a minimum disposable nitrile gloves.
-More information on additional precautions and a review of the toxicity of some types of nanomaterials are on the EHS web site at: http://ehs.mit.edu/site/content/working-safely-nanomaterials This article also lists good reference sources for researchers to consult to keep up with toxicity information on their materials as it develops.
+More information on additional precautions and a review of the toxicity of some types of nanomaterials are on the EHS web site at: https://ehs.mit.edu/chemical-safety-program/chemicals/ This article also lists good reference sources for researchers to consult to keep up with toxicity information on their materials as it develops.
+EHS has developed a web course, Nanomaterials Safety and Health (MIT Atlas Learning Center - requires certificates), which includes information on the toxicity of different types of nanomaterials and laboratory practices to prevent exposures.
 Currently, nanoparticles and solutions containing them are being disposed of as hazardous waste.
-Please call the EHS Office at 617-253-0344 for exposure evaluation of experimental setups and additional information.
+Please call the EHS Office at 617-452-3477 for exposure evaluation of experimental setups and additional information.
 Label all containers of nanomaterials (including waste) with the designation "nano".

-3.8 Special Precautions for Work with Cyanide Salts and Compounds
+3.8.
+Special Precautions for Work with Cyanide Salts and Compounds

 Cyanides have a white crystalline or granular powder appearance and the dry salts are odorless but the reaction with atmospheric moisture may produce hydrogen cyanide which has a faint odor of bitter almonds.
 They are slightly soluble in water and when mixed with acids will produce lethal hydrogen cyanide gas.
 Cyanides are used in chemical synthesis and electroplating.
 A hazard assessment should be done addressing safe work practices, emergency procedures, roles and responsibilities and training prior to work.
-Please review "Laboratory Use of Cyanide Salts Safety Guidelines" https://ehs.mit.edu/site/sites/default/files/secure/sog_0149.pdf